DominiqueThibault/VFR-Flight-Weather-Assistant/README.md

 docker compose up --build
 docker compose ps
 ```
-2. Train the Model: The trained model is intentionally **not included in the repository** and needs to be generated locally.
+2. Train the Model: <br>
+The trained model is intentionally **not included in the repository** and needs to be generated locally.
 ```bash
 docker compose exec vfr_rasa_core rasa train
 ```
-4. Test the Model: This runs the Rasa Inspector, an in-browser testing & debugging panel with visualized logic & workflows.
+4. Test the Model: <br>
+This runs the Rasa Inspector, an in-browser testing & debugging panel with visualized logic & workflows.
 ```bash
 docker compose down
 docker compose up -d vfr_mcp_server